 UFOs are real but that doesn't mean we've been visited by aliens

-Commentary: The Pentagon's much-anticipated UFO report has a lot of people excited about extraterrestrials, but don't expect to meet aliens anytime soon.
+Commentary: The Pentagon's upcoming UFO report has people excited about alien spacecraft, but don't expect to meet extraterrestrials anytime soon.

 More in www.cnet.com